DeVelox/talespire-dice/README.md

 3. Click "Install"

 ## Notes
-- Currently only tested with D&D5e and PF2e game systems.
+- Currently only compatible and tested with D&D5e and PF2e game systems.
-- Not compatible with BetterRolls5e or anything other than core Foundry dice rolls.
+- Not compatible with BetterRolls5e or anything not using core Foundry dice rolls.
 - Players can configure the module to roll dice in Talespire, Foundry or both.
 - Talespire currently doesn't support multiplication so for PF2e critical hits you need to roll damage normally then double it.